waylad/create-tezos-dapp/docusaurus/docs/making-a-progressive-web-app.md

 [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps),
 but **the offline/cache-first behavior is opt-in only**.

-Starting with Create React App 4, you can add a `src/service-worker.js` file to your project to use the built-in support for [Workbox](https://developers.google.com/web/tools/workbox/)'s [`InjectManifest`](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.InjectManifest)
+Starting with Create Tezos Dapp 4, you can add a `src/service-worker.js` file to your project to use the built-in support for [Workbox](https://developers.google.com/web/tools/workbox/)'s [`InjectManifest`](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.InjectManifest)